 Genetic Condition Process:

-Once we have formally acknowledged and identified a genetic condition, the following process will be enacted:
+Once the Association has formally acknowledged and identified a genetic condition, the following actions are required:

-Calves that have known carriers of a genetic condition in the first two generations (parental and grandparental) of their pedigree, will need to be tested for the causative gene to be eligible for registration.
+- Calves that have known carriers of a genetic condition in the first two generations (parental and grandparental) of their pedigree will need to be tested for the causative gene to be eligible for registration.
 If the animal is found to be a carrier of the causative gene it is eligible for registration and transfer.
-The subject animal’s genetic condition status will be noted on its registration certificate, including electronically, per procedure: Notations on Registration Certificates listed below.
+The subject animal’s genetic condition status will be noted on its registration certificate, including electronically.

 The following procedures will be followed for potential and known carriers of a genetic condition: